Table of Contents

 What Is a Mileage Deduction?

 A mileage deduction allows individuals and businesses to reduce their taxable income by accounting for the business use of a personal vehicle.
-This deduction is applicable when a vehicle is used for business, medical, charitable, or, in certain cases, moving purposes.
+Claiming mileage on taxes is possible when a vehicle is used for business, medical, charitable, or, in certain cases, moving purposes.

 Deduction Methods